salrashid123/gcp-vtpm-ek-ak/README.md

-## Sign, Verify and decode using Google Cloud vTPM Endorsement and Attestation Key and Certificate
+## Sign, Verify and decode using Google Cloud vTPM Attestation Key and Certificate

 This repo covers how to use a GCE Confidential VM's [TPM module](https://cloud.google.com/blog/products/identity-security/virtual-trusted-platform-module-for-shielded-vms-security-in-plaintext) to sign some data that can be verified later by a Google signed public certificate in such a way that act of signing must have been done only on that VM.